HsharmaCoding/Angular8-Basics/README.md

-# Angular8-Basics
+# Angular8-Basics <br>
-Abgular8 projects range from the basics to the advanced level 1-BasicTutorial
+Abgular8 projects range from the basics to the advanced level <br>
+1-BasicTutorial
 2-Services-DI
 3-HttpAndObservable